 Research Development and Commercialization

-The mission of the Office of Research Development & Commercialization, at the University of North Texas Health Science Center, is to serve UNTHSC, its researchers and the community through the development, promotion and commercialization of technologies arising at UNTHSC.
+The mission of the Office of Research Development & Commercialization, at The University of North Texas Health Science Center at Fort Worth, is to serve HSC, its researchers and the community through the development, promotion and commercialization of technologies arising at HSC.

 Innovation is changing Fort Worth.
 Start-ups and a spirit of entrepreneurship are transforming the city known for Cowboys and Culture into a hub for innovative ideas and businesses.
 Innovate Fort Worth shares the stories of the city’s leading innovators, entrepreneurs and investors — and highlights the resources available to bring ideas to market.

-Brought to you by UNT Health Science Center. .
+Brought to you by the Health Science Center.